In the last section we began to move from the theory of colour management into the practice of colour management.

 However - in reality most Pantones are in practise reproduced using standard CMYK inks (aka Process colours).
 In which case, really all you are getting from Pantone is an expensive (and confusing) naming system - all the process colour libraries are specified as LAB values in practise - when you pick them in Illustrator or whatever, all it does is look up the Pantone <> LAB charts and go from there.
 It's no different from any other swatch.

 The fact remains, though, they are an easy language for colours and if you're communicating remotely, having a named colour system can be helpful.
-But be aware than getting Pantones out of a printer is just like anything else - to do it right, you need good colour management and process control.
+But be aware that getting Pantones out of a printer is just like anything else - to do it right, you need good colour management and process control.

 By popular demand, you can now buy eBook versions of the Fundamentals of Digital for easier off-line reading.